Can I try a free class before I make a decision to join VMA?

-Our Youth, Junior and Adult classes are 1 hr long.
-They all begin with our traditional bows, followed by a short meditation.
-After that, you can expect from 15-30 mins of cardio, strength conditioning and stretching.
+Youth, Junior, Adult and FWP classes are 1 hr long.
+They begin with our traditional bows, followed by a short meditation.
+You can then expect from 15-30 mins of cardio, strength conditioning and stretching.
 The remainder of class will typically be focused on working through various drills, sequences and curriculum development and practice.
 We end class with our traditional bow.
 Our Little Tigers classes are 30 minutes long and follow a similar structure.
 It is designed to improve your child’s motor skills, coordination and concentration in a fun and encouraging environment.

-If me and my child both join, can we train together?
+If my child and I both join, can we train together?

 Do you teach separate Kung Fu and Hapkido classes?

 Our curriculum includes a combination of both styles.
 Most of our forms (patterns) come from our Kung Fu lineage and our self-defence is carried from our Hapkido lineage.
 We find that by combining the two into one curriculum creates a more well rounded and interesting program for all students.
 We honour both styles with the same respect and traditions.

 I see some of your photos with students wearing belts and some with Sashes - which do you use and what's the difference?

 We use both :-) depending on the program the student is enrolled in.
 Since our curriculum is created specifically for the age group of each of our programs, we use both belts and sashes to help our instructors quickly determine what program the student is in and what curriculum they are learning.
 Our Little Tigers use a belt system (white belt to red stripe).
 Our Youth program also uses a belt system (red belt to brown belt).
 The Junior program uses a sash system (red sash to Jr brown 3 - denoted by a red sash with 3 brown stripes).
 And finally our Adult program uses a sash system (red sash to solid black sash - and beyond).
 This also creates a sense of pride when a student moves from a younger age program to an older one.